 They are typically made from cotton and they are longer than a typical bath towel.

-Cotton peshtamals weigh around a third of a standard bath towel of the same size while still being absorbent enough for drying off with.
+Cotton peshtamals weigh around a third of a standard bathroom towel of the same size while still being absorbent enough for drying off with.

 They come in lots of beautiful designs and typically have tassels at the end.

-Let's face it.
-Even if your hotel provides towels are they they type of towel you want to take with your to the pool side?
+Let’s face it.
+Even if your hotel provides towels are they the type of towel you want to take with you to the poolside?
 Probably not.

-What's more, if you look carefully you can find large 100% linen peshtemals.
+What’s more, if you look carefully you can source large 100% linen peshtemals.
 They outperform cotton in odor resistance but are more expensive.

-If versatility is your priority then consider these Turkish peshtemals:
+If versatility is your priority then consider the Cacala Peshtamal.

 Things That I Liked